Where to start?

 When and where will you share the message?
 What platform best accommodates this particular message?
 You want to communicate your message as succinctly as possible.

-Whether you want to understand why what you're doing isn't having an impact or to develop a more effective digital strategy, whether you need help with a one-time communication about a specific project or you need assistance getting set up on social media platforms, I can help.
+Whether you want to understand why what you're doing isn't having an impact or to develop a more effective digital strategy, whether you need support with a one-time communication about a specific project or you need assistance getting set up on social media platforms, I can help.

 Learning to navigate the world of online communication can be overwhelming.
 My goal is to help you in the way that makes the most sense for your church and your budget so you can be effective, not exhausted.